NSAPH/handbook/handbook/dua.md

 # NSAPH Data Usage Policies

-We would like to take this opportunity to make sure that all RCE/FASSE users have read the following usage policy and agree to it.
+We would like to take this opportunity to make sure that all FASSE users have read the following usage policy and agree to it.
 Please take a few minutes to read the information below.

 ## Data Access

-**1. RCE and FASSE accounts are individual accounts that are not sharable.**
+**1. FASSE accounts are individual accounts that are not sharable.**

 *You are not allowed to share your account password with anyone.
 Allowing other individuals to log into your account or use your account is a violation of our DUA and will result in immediate termination of your account.*